zenparsing/node-default-module-proposal/README.md

 var deepModule = require('foo/bar');
 ```

-If the package author wants to support both `require`ing and `import`ing into a nested module, they can do so by creating a folder for each "deep link", which contains both an old-style and new-style entry point:
+If the package author wants to support both `require`ing and `import`ing into a nested module, they might do so by creating a folder for each "deep link", which contains both an old-style and new-style entry point:

 ```
 bar/